Canada-Kingdom of Saudi Arabia relations

 Trade relations

 Trade and economic interests continue to be an important facet of Canada's bilateral relations with Saudi Arabia.
-In 2022, Saudi Arabia was Canada’s most important two-way trading partner in the Middle East and North Africa (MENA) region, and 23rd globally.
-Merchandise trade between Canada and Saudi Arabia in 2022 was approximately $5.1 billion, with $1.3 billion exports from Canada and $3.8 billion imports to Canada.
-Exports and imports were mainly from traditional sectors such as oil and gas, defence and heavy machinery, but there is room to grow other upcoming sectors in the Saudi economy such as digital platforms, manufacturing, entertainment and tourism in line with the Kingdom’s economic diversification goals.
+In 2024, Saudi Arabia was Canada’s largest two-way trading partner in the Middle East and North Africa region.
+Merchandise trade between Canada and Saudi Arabia in 2024 was approximately $4.1 billion, with $2 billion exports from Canada and $2.1 billion imports to Canada.
+Top Canadian exports to Saudi Arabia included aircraft, motor vehicles and parts, pharmaceuticals, as well as industrial machinery and equipment.
+Meanwhile, energy products accounted for over 97% of Canadian imports from Saudi Arabia in 2024.

 Related links